andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2019-04-30-ios-data-persistence-the-big-picture.md

 For that, you need to know about saving data as documents and files.

-  * You will explore the use-case for building a &#8220;document-based application&#8221;
+  * You will explore the use-case for building a "document-based application&#8221;
   * Next you will walk through designing a document as a subclass of `UIDocument`
   * You will learn to create and load documents from a Document Browser
   * Customizing your app's file extension is a key step that you will work through